By Follow Your Own Rhythm

 “If you have time to complain and whine about something, then you have time to do something about it.” -Anthony J. D’Angelo

-8. Once you make a decision, respect it
+8. Once you make a decision, own it

-Thanks for reading and I hope that these tips will help bring more fulfillment into your life.
+Thank you for reading and I hope that these tips will help bring more fulfillment into your life!